 By David Lynch

-Manchester United are prepared to allow left-back Alexander Buttner a summer loan move to increase his first-team experience, Goal.com understands.
+Manchester United are prepared to sanction a summer loan move for left-back Alexander Buttner in a bid to increase his first-team experience, Goal.com understands.

 The 23-year-old, who moved to Old Trafford from Vitesse before the start of the season, has been understudy to Patrice Evra this term, making only one league start under Sir Alex Ferguson, in which he scored against Wigan.